 by guest blogger Steve Litwin from Litcom

 It’s no secret that data is one of today’s most valuable business assets, and organizations collect a seemingly infinite amount of it.
 The challenge, however, is that much of that information remains isolated in individual systems: your sales and marketing data resides in your CRM (customer relationship management system), your ERP (enterprise resource planning system) tracks your supply chain and inventory, your financial system tracks the flow of money and creates statements.
 With this kind of partitioning, it’s tough to put data to work and find meaningful trends across systems to help management make the best decisions.
+Thankfully, we have a customer data platform that may be able to give us the analytics we need for our business.

 How to get started with data visualization